tobycroft/gorose-pro/README_en.md

 - SubQuery: Highly security parameterized query under prepared condition
 - SubWhere: Full Prepared condition parameterized where sql searching
 - Fixed original framework's Executor might have unintentionally error or deleted data
 - Oracle support "Replace()" function like MyBatis when a good performance
+- DataStruct avoid null insert or lost insert column when using []Struct

 ## Purpose of this project